vikramkannav/HeartRate/source/includes/_categories.md

 # Categories

-This API is used for the list of Activity categories.

 ## Activities

+This API is used to list of the activity list.

 ```shell
 curl -X GET \